anandjain55/Portfolio_Analytics/README.md

-# Portfolio made by Anand Jain.
-The following all projects are made by me and should not be transfer
+### Note - This website and Portfolio has been made by me (Anand Jain).
+This webiste and all data has been protected under privacy policy and Dashboards created here should not be copied or transferred in any manner as per privacy policy.

 # Projekt 1 - Datamart-Erstellung und Analyse hierarchiebasierter Verkaufsdaten